-Lemon Aspen is a type of citrus, bearing small edible fruits that taste like a cross between a lime and a grapefruit.
+Lemon Aspen belongs to the same family as citrus and bears small edible fruits that taste like a cross between a lime and a grapefruit.
 Being a rainforest species, the fruit may sometimes be referred to as a “rainforest lemon”.
 This tree is native to Far North Queensland, but will grow as far south as Sydney along the coast.

 Berries are 3-4cm in diameter, pale green to white in colour, growing in heavy bunches.
 They have an intense lemony flavour with herby tones reminiscent of eucalyptus and honey.
 They may be eaten raw, cooked with seafood and poultry, or made into syrup, jam, sauces, juices, dressings, puddings, cakes and biscuits.
 Lemon aspen has higher antioxidant capacity than blueberries and is a very good source of folate, zinc and iron.

 Small white flowers appear between Summer and early Autumn, with fruiting continuing through Autumn and Winter.
 Lemon Aspen berries will fall to the ground when ripe, but a firm shake of the branch should dislodge more for a harvest.

 This tree prefers a sunny position, sheltered from strong winds and frosts.
 Ensure a rich soil that is both moist and well-drained – sandy soils will benefit from organic matter, while extremely dry soils should be avoided.
 Foliage is dense and dark green, with leaves up to 250mm long.

 Lemon Aspen is a beautiful addition to a low maintenance garden.
 In rainforest conditions, it can grow 12-15m in height, but only 6-7m otherwise.
 Like other citrus trees, this plant may be kept in a pot or grown as a hedge if pruned regularly to maintain size.

 How should I prepare my soil for growing a Lemon Aspen?